 This course focuses on the shifting relationships between globalization and security.
 The emphasis is on security matters that arise with view to effective population management and control over the circulation of people, goods, capital, crime, diseases, and resources.
 The analytic framework uses the concept of governmentality to examine the management of populations and their welfare on a global scale.
 Under globalization, people and populations can be managed through security measures that are implemented to address specific cross-border problems, such as immigration and labor migration, terrorism, the flow of drugs, epidemics, human trafficking, and control of natural resources.
 The course examines these security issues in a globalizing world.

-Global Public Health Crisis
+Disaster Public Health Crisis and Global Responses

 Disasters as global states of emergency result from complex relationships between human populations and environmental hazards.
 Disasters threaten sustainable development, especially in the global south and among the world’s most vulnerable people.
 Global states of emergency incur significant human and economic costs, which, in addition to increasing demographic, environmental, socio-economic and related pressures, result in increasing population vulnerability.
 Explanations of the causes and consequences of disasters include examinations of how human vulnerability is impacted by interactions among diverse social, economic, and other factors with environmental hazards.
 We will discuss social vulnerability theories; sustainable development theories; the causes and consequences of disasters and interventions to manage and reduce these risks.